Efficiency vs Effectiveness Framework: Audit Tasks

 Conclusion

-The efficiency effectiveness framework isn’t about choosing one over the other.
-It’s about getting the sequence right.
-Confirm you’re pointed at the right target before you accelerate.
-The Direction-Speed Audit gives you a 20-minute weekly practice to catch yourself before you spend another week perfecting work that doesn’t move the needle.
+The efficiency effectiveness framework is not about choosing one over the other.
+It is about getting the sequence right.
+Confirm you are pointed at the right target before you accelerate.
+The Direction-Speed Audit gives you a 20-minute weekly practice to catch yourself before you spend another week perfecting work that does not move the needle.

 The paradox of productivity is that your fastest weeks can be your least productive ones.
 And the week you slow down to choose better might be the one that changes everything.